Headaches vs. Migraines and How to Get Relief

 Migraine headaches will typically affect only one side of the head.
 However, it is possible to have a migraine headache that affects both sides of the head.

-Migraines can come with or without an “aura”.
-An aura refers to sensations a person experiences before they get the migraine.
+Migraines can come with or without an “aura”, or a number of sensations a person experiences before they get the migraine.
 These typically occur anywhere from 10 to 30 minutes before an attack.
 These sensations include feeling less mentally alert or having trouble thinking, seeing flashing lights or unusual lines, feeling tingling or numbness in the face or hands, and having an unusual sense of smell, taste, or touch.
 Clinical studies actually report that anywhere between 25 and 50% of migraine sufferers experience a high sensitivity to odors during their migraine headaches and up to 50% report that strong smells or odors can trigger acute migraine attacks.
 Some of these strong odors include:

 - Cigarette smoke